CAR ACCIDENT INSURANCE BENEFITS LAWYER – MN INJURY ATTORNEYS

 Bodily Injury (“BI”):

-If you injury someone in a car accident, the liability portion of your policy pays for their medical bills and other compensation up to your policy limits.
+If you injure someone in a car accident, your insurance will pay necessary compensation up to your policy limits.

-Most automobile insurance policies in Minnesota provide a minimum of $30,000 per person/$60,000 per occurrence.
+Minnesota law requires a minimum of $30,000 per person/$60,000 insurance per occurrence.
 However, you should consider increasing this.
 More coverage better protects your assets in case you cause a car accident that seriously injures someone.

 There is also another reason to purchase more liability coverage.
 You will then usually get more UM/UIM coverage (see below).
 This better protects you if you are the victim of a serious car accident.
 Our MN auto accident insurance lawyers handle liability cases every day.
 We are willing to answer your specific questions.